-6.3 PROTECTION AND PROVISION OF LOCAL GREEN SPACE
+6.3 PROTECTION OF OPEN SPACE

-The new and existing Local Green Space as described in Table 1 shall be protected as being areas of particular importance to the local community by virtue of their recreational and amenity value and proximity to people served by the land.
+6.3.1 The new and existing Local Green Spaces and Rights of Way, as described in Tables 1-3 shall be protected as being areas of particular importance to the local community by virtue of their recreational and amenity value and proximity to people served by the land.
 The National Planning Policy Framework (NPPF) recognises the importance of open and green spaces in contributing to sustainable communities (DCLG, 2012, NPPF paras 73-78).